-HIPAA Compliant Software Development Checklist for 2023
+HIPAA-Compliant Software Development Checklist for 2023

-How to Develop HIPAA Compliant Web or Mobile Healthcare Apps
+How to Develop HIPAA-Compliant Web or Mobile Healthcare Apps

 The means for making your medical software HIPAA-compliant or building one from scratch depends on your goals and the way sensitive data is stored and transmitted.
 However, let’s talk about seven general thoughts on how these requirements need to be met.

 Any ePHI (electronic Protected Health Information) must be encrypted before being transmitted.
 HIPAA-compliant software keeps sensitive health data encrypted during transmissions and the first step is to make it secure with SSL and HTTPS protocols.
-Your public or private cloud provider should allow for the configuration of your SSL to ensure strong encryption methods according to the HIPAA compliant hosting checklist.
+Your public or private cloud provider should allow for the configuration of your SSL to ensure strong encryption methods according to the HIPAA-compliant hosting checklist.
 The former protects pages that collect or show health data as well as login pages.
 There should not be any alternate non-secure versions of these pages.

 Passwords can be transmitted and stored with the help of hash values.
 Together with secure complex passwords, this can prevent compromising events.
 Here is the specific information about HIPAA compliance of WordPress-based websites.

-Most hosting providers offer backup and recovery services so that data will not be lost in case of accident or emergency.
+Most hosting providers offer backup and recovery services so that data will not be lost in case of an accident or emergency.
 Data should be backed up, stored securely, and accessible to authorized staff only.

 When dealing with sensitive PHI, one must ensure that it is available to authorized personnel only.
 This covers all the data stored in your software system, including databases, backups, and even logs.
-It may happen to be stored in locations that are out of your control, such as on a server shared with other customers on the same hosting provider.
+It may be stored in locations that are out of your control, such as on a server shared with other customers on the same hosting provider.
 Should this server be compromised in some way, the data must remain encrypted and inaccessible.